laconiajs/website/docs/guides/warming-up.md

 ## Using the built-in middlewares

 Lambda execution can be bypassed in Laconia by wrapping the handler around in a middleware.
-There are two integration that is supported build-in as of the time of writing:
+There is two integration that is supported build-in as of the time of writing:

 - [serverless-plugin-warmup](api/middleware-serverless-plugin-warmup.md)